nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Make graph of function calls in package

-This can be helpful to quickly track which packages current package is calling and why. — [@ofabry](https://github.com/ofabry)
+Quickly track which packages current package is calling and why. — [@ofabry](https://github.com/ofabry)

 ```